signzy

 Ever wondered about that mysterious string of numbers the government assigns you?
 Whether it's your Social Security Number, your driver's license number, or another official ID number, these digits follow you throughout your entire life.

-But what exactly are these numbers for, and why does every government agency seem obsessed with them?
-If you’ve ever filled out a job application, filed taxes, or applied for benefits, you’ve encountered government identification numbers.
+But what exactly are these numbers for, and why does every government agency — and every regulated business — seem obsessed with them?
+If you've ever filled out a job application, filed taxes, or applied for benefits, you've encountered government identification numbers.

-By the time you finish reading, you’ll know exactly which numbers matter most and how to keep them secure.
+By the time you finish reading, you'll know exactly which numbers matter most, which authoritative systems verify them, and what regulated institutions need to get right.

 What is a government-issued identification number?